Deschutes River Guided Fly Fishing Trips

 Arrive at Mack's Canyon around noon.
 Load gear in the boat which is already in the water and run to camp.
 Stow your gear and get comfortable in camp.
 Enjoy some refreshments as you prepare your fishing gear for the afternoon hunt.
 Fish that evening, the subsequent full days of your trip, and the last morning.
 Depart from Mack's Canyon around noon on the last day, leaving right after brunch.

 Prices listed below do not include State Fishing Licenses, or Deschutes Boater Pass.
 You will need an Oregon Fishing License for the duration of your trip.
-Your guide will purchase your Deschutes Boater Pass in your name.
+Your guide will purchase your Deschutes Boater Pass.
+Drawings for Boater Passes start 180 days in advance of your trip date.
+The Boater Pass has to be in a client's name.
+Competition for Boater Passes is fierce.
+After all, this is one of the most exclusive public fisheries in the lower-48.
+You have to commit early.
+If you don't get your Boater Pass in the first round, you probably won't get to go.
 The cost of the boater pass will be included in the invoice for your final payment.

 Deposits: 50% of total price is due when trip is booked.
 Final payment is due 30 days in advance of your trip starting date.

 We provide all meals and camping gear.
 Meals can be customized to fit any dietary requirements.
 You will sleep on a comfortably padded cot in a large, secure dome tent (double occupancy).
 I do not furnish sleeping bags, waders or personal items.